rshehayeb/DHR_RiskAssessment/README.md

 # DHR_RiskAssessment
 Contains R and Arduino code used in the drought and heat risk assessment for urban green infrastructure and ecosystem services of Hammer park, Plauen, Germany.
+The code is highlighted as part of the data flowchart of the risk assessment (below).
 Arduino version 2.3.2;
 R-script version 4.4.1